MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-item-tracking.md

 ### <a name="to-select-from-existing-serial-or-lot-numbers"></a>To select from existing serial or lot numbers

-When you are working with items that require item tracking and you are creating outbound transactions, where the items go out of stock, you typically need to select the lot or serial numbers from those that already exist in stock.
+When you are working with items that require item tracking and you are creating outbound transactions, where the items go out of inventory, you typically need to select the lot or serial numbers from those that already exist in inventory.

 1. From any outbound document, select the line that you want to select serial or lot numbers for.
 2. On the **Lines** FastTab, choose the **Line** action, then **Related Information**, and then select **Item Tracking Lines**.